-4.2.4.3 Space Infrared Telescope for Cosmology and Astrophysics (SPICA)
+4.2.4.3 Space Infrared telescope for Cosmology and Astrophysics (SPICA)

-SPICA (Figure 13) is a Japanese-led mission to which Europe could make a significant contribution.
+SPICA is a Japanese-led mission to which Europe could make a significant contribution.
 It was submitted to ESA in the frame of the Cosmic Vision and has been selected for further studies.
 Panel B ranked it very highly in view of its scientific discovery potential.

-SPICA is a space-borne, mid- to far-infrared observatory with a 3.5 m-aperture telescope cooled to ~ 5 K. This gives it an enormous sensitivity advantage over current and future (Herschel, Spitzer) facilities in the 30-210 μ m range where cold dust and gas emit most of their energy.
-SPICA's core operational wavelength range will be from 5-210 μ m with uninterrupted, wide-field capabilities for imaging and spectroscopy.
-A coronagraph will allow direct imaging and spectroscopy of, among other things, Jupiter-like exoplanets and protoplanetary discs.
+SPICA is a spaceborne, mid- to far-infrared observatory with a 3.5 m aperture telescope cooled to \sim 5 K. This gives it an enormous sensitivity advantage over current and future (Herschel, Spitzer) facilities in the 30-210 μm range where cold dust and gas emit most of their energy.
+SPICA's core operational wavelength range will be from 5 to 210 μm with uninterrupted, wide-field capabilities for imaging and spectroscopy.
+A coronagraph will allow direct imaging and spectroscopy of, among other things, Jupiter-like exoplanets and proto-planetary disks.

-Scientific Discovery Potential.
-SPICA will be very important in relation to SV questions B.6 and C.3, and complementary for B.2, B.4, C.1, C.4 and C.5.
+Scientific discovery potential: SPICA will very important in relation to SV questions B.6 and C.3, and complementary for B.2, B.4, C.1, C.4 and C.5.

-User Base.
-SPICA will be an observatory open to the scientific community at large.
-An ESA-provided Science Operations Centre will guarantee rapid access to the data for European scientists.
-SPICA will provide a unique, multi-purpose database that will be used by a large community of users spanning most of the astronomical disciplines (cosmology, extragalactic astronomy, galactic astronomy, Solar System studies).
+User base: SPICA will be an observatory open to the scientific community at large.
+An ESA-provided Science Operations Centre will guarantee rapid access to the data for European Scientists.
+SPICA will provide a unique, multi-purpose database that will be used by a large community of users spanning most of the astronomical disciplines (cosmology, extragalactic astronomy, Galactic astronomy, solar system studies).
 The access to observing time and to the data archive will be similar to that of HST.